-Whether you are an individual or a company, your reputation could suffer great and lasting damage by people misrepresenting you and telling lies.
+A person’s reputation often takes years to build and yet it can be destroyed in a minute.
 This situation has been exacerbated by the speed and permanence of online publications and social media alongside traditional media outlets.

 All of these matters are dealt with as part of our practice.
-Our defamation lawyers are experts at defending individual and business reputations, including the law of defamation (libel and slander), malicious falsehood and data protection.
+Our defamation lawyers in London are experts at defending individual, family office and business reputations, including the law of defamation (libel and slander), malicious falsehood and data protection.

 If a defamatory story has been published online, we work hard to ensure that it is promptly removed.
 Where required, we can often track down the culprits even if they are anonymous.

 If a defamatory story has already been published, be it online, in the printed press or on TV we can insist on an early and fulsome apology or correction, together with payment of appropriate damages and your legal costs.
 This is often enough to set the record straight.

 We are defamation experts and, where clients have not been able to vindicate their reputations prior to issuing court proceedings, we have a strong record of suing in relation to defamatory articles.
 The following remedies are available:

 - An injunction/undertaking not to repeat the defamatory statement;

 - An apology/retraction, in terms to be agreed;

 - Payment of damages (compensation for injury to reputation and distress/injury to feelings).
 The amount you can expect varies largely depending on the gravity of the defamatory statement, the readership figures and class of readership.

 - A statement in open court to correct the record.